 [Tree Run Field] Deep powder, fresh powder

-Kamui is iconic for its box-shaped four-seater gondola, which is rare these days.
-Kamui's ungroomed runs account for roughly 30% of the entire ski resort, so powder lovers will have plenty to enjoy.
-In addition to the ungroomed snow that spreads across the summit, we also recommend the ungroomed forest run on the north slope and the deep powder run.
+Kamui, now a rare sight, is iconic for its box-shaped, four-seater gondola.
+Ungroomed courses make up about 30% of the entire ski resort, so powder lovers will find plenty to enjoy.
+In addition to the ungroomed areas at the summit, the ungroomed tree runs on the north slope and the deep powder course are highly recommended.
 For

-tree run runs, the "Deep Powder" and "Fresh Powder" runs on the left side of the gondola are highly recommended.
-These authentic runs are long, ranging from 600 to 800m in length, with slopes of 30 to 32 degrees and a moderate amount of mash, making them a favorite among experts.
-Even skiers with an eye for terrain will be pleased.
+tree runs, the "Deep Powder" and "Fresh Powder" courses on the left side of the gondola are top picks.
+With distances of 600-800m, slopes of 30-32°, and just the right amount of slush, these are challenging courses that will appeal to experienced skiers.
+Even skiers with a keen eye for terrain will be satisfied.

 ![]() | ![]() | ![]() | ![]() |